RicardAparicio/CryptoDemo/README.md

 # Navigation.

-Compose changes the way we use the Android Framework classes.
+Compose can change the way of how we implement the Android Framework classes.
 I found very natural to use a single-activity scheme (at least with this small App) and thanks to [Jetpack Navigation with compose](https://developer.android.com/jetpack/compose/navigation) we can just navigate between composables instead of the traditional approach of a new Activity/Fragment per screen.
 As far as I could see, it’s easy to implement and scales pretty well.

 I’ve created a `NavRoute` class which helps to isolate the Navigation definition logic making easy to reuse and scale every time new screens are required.

 # Testing.
-(Work In Progress...)
+*Work In Progress...
+For now I have unitari test of `UseCases` and `CoinRespository`.
+You can checkout to **`feature-testing`** to review them*